 Community HealthChoices is the Department of Human Services’ (DHS) Medical Assistance (Medicaid) program that allows managed care organizations (MCOs) to coordinate medical care and long-term services and supports (LTSS) for individuals who qualify for Medical Assistance and also qualify for Medicare or require a nursing facility level of care.

 UPMC Community HealthChoices is one of three CHC-MCOs selected by the state to provide this program in Pennsylvania.

 Allegheny, Armstrong, Beaver, Bedford, Blair, Butler, Cambria, Fayette, Green, Indiana, Lawrence, Somerset, Washington, Westmoreland

 Anyone who is dually eligible for Medicare and Medical Assistance (with or without LTSS) or is eligible for Medical Assistance with LTSS must have a CHC-MCO or be enrolled in the Living Independence for the Elderly (LIFE) program on the date Community HealthChoices begins in your county.

 Long-term services and supports (LTSS) helps individuals live as independently as possible.
 LTSS is either provided in a nursing facility or in a person’s home and community.
 It may include assistance with activities such as bathing, dressing, preparing meals, and taking medications.
 Services may also include in-home nursing care, therapy, nonmedical transportation, and career services, as well as home and vehicle modifications.
 The type of service and setting is based on each person’s needs and preferences.
 See Section 5 of this page to learn more information.

 Read more about eligibility

 Anyone who is dually eligible for Medicare and Medical Assistance or is eligible for Medical Assistance with long-term services and supports (LTSS) is eligible for UPMC Community HealthChoices and must have a Community HealthChoices MCO, or participate in the Living Independence for the Elderly (LIFE) program.

-If you live in southwestern Pennsylvania, you may change your CHC-MCO at any time by contacting the state’s Independent Enrollment Broker (IEB) at 1-844-824-3655.
-TTY users should call toll-free 1-833-254-0690.
+After enrolling in Community HealthChoices, you may change your CHC-MCO at any time by contacting the state’s Independent Enrollment Broker (IEB) at 1-844-824-3655.
+TTY users should call 711.
 Or you can change your CHC-MCO online at www.enrollchc.com.
 They will tell you when the change to your new Community HealthChoices plan will start.
 It can take up to six weeks for a change to your Community HealthChoices plan to take effect.